zbee/xivrp-formatter/readme.md

 Theoretically, it should just be good to go as is in c++20 with cmake.

-It was built in CLion with a Cygwin toolchain, so that should work.
+It was built in CLion with a bundled Cygwin toolchain, releases with a bundled MinGW toolchain, and only tested on Windows 10.
+This, along with the `.idea/` folder -which includes the run and build configs- should produce a workable build.

 ## License